Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post - NewsBreak

 “That’s the thing that worries me, is that people will take this information and be making decisions about their health when they should be talking to more knowledgeable people about it,” Sheahan said.

-When asked if he was worried that his post would be flagged as potential misinformation, McNeely quipped that it “won’t be the first time.”Harlingen woman faces April execution for daughter’s 2007 murder
+When asked if he was worried that his post would be flagged as potential misinformation, McNeely quipped that it “won’t be the first time.”7-year-old Virginia boy falls asleep on school bus, wakes up in bus barn alone

 “You’re in politics, Facebook loves to say you’re giving false information, whether you are or not,” he said.